 What is the cost?

-There are no direct costs to the individual for their visit (covered by Alberta Health & Wellness and Glen Sather Sports Medicine Clinic).
+There are no direct costs to the individual for their initial appointment (covered by Alberta Health & Wellness and Glen Sather Sports Medicine Clinic).
 Subsequent physiotherapy may not be covered.

 Where do Performing Arts Clinic sessions take place?

 All sessions take place at Foote Field in the Prevention and Return to Activity Centre (PRAC).
 It is recommended that patients arrive 15 minutes early to complete their history forms.
 Appropriate clothing should be worn or brought to the session, along with instruments, dance shoes and any other items that are relevant for demonstrating the individual's craft.
 The Clinic has a piano, music stand and barre available for use.

 To book a session with the Performing Arts Clinic, individuals must complete the specific Performing Arts Clinic referral form found here.
 Completed referral forms can be faxed to the Glen Sather Sports Medicine Clinic at 780-407-5667.

 Individuals will be contacted for an appointment once their referral form has been received.
 However, If you do not receive a call within five business days from the date you submitted your referral form, please contact the Glen Sather Sports Medicine Clinic at 780-407-5160.